 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Simpson University is 15:1, and the school has 63.0 percent of its classes with fewer than 20 students.
-The most popular majors at Simpson University include: Psychology, General; Liberal Arts and Sciences/Liberal Studies; Organizational Behavior Studies; Registered Nursing/Registered Nurse; and Human Resources Management and Services, Other.
-The average freshman retention rate, an indicator of student satisfaction, is 67.2 percent.
+The student-faculty ratio at Simpson University is 14:1, and the school has 63.3 percent of its classes with fewer than 20 students.
+The most popular majors at Simpson University include: Psychology, General; Liberal Arts and Sciences/Liberal Studies; Organizational Behavior Studies; Human Resources Management and Services, Other; and Registered Nursing/Registered Nurse.
+The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|